January 26

 Tire Wear and Increased Vibration

 Tires inevitably wear down over time as a result of normal driving.
-Tires sets that wear down unevenly often cause increased vibration throughout the drive system, from the tires to the steering column and wheel.
-Drivers who experience heavy vibration in their wheels and/or their steering column as a result of this or another cause should have their vehicle checked by certified service personnel as soon as possible.
+Tire sets that wear down unevenly often cause increased vibration throughout the drive system, from the tires to the steering column and wheel.
+Drivers who experience heavy vibration in their wheels and/or steering column due to this or another cause should have their vehicle checked by certified service personnel as soon as possible.
 Driving with a vibrating drive system will cause damage throughout the system over time, eventually resulting in the need for extremely expensive repairs.

 Visible Tire Wear Bars, the Coin Trick, and Direct Measurement